eddmann/eddmann.github.io/_posts/2021/2021-02-05-advent-of-code-2015-day-12-jsabacusframework-io.md

 };
 ```

-With some pre-warning that part two will require us to inspect the provided document in some form, I have opted to provide the ability to optional include a predicate function which will skip the provided sub-section.
+With some pre-warning that part two will require us to inspect the provided document in some form, I have opted to provide the ability to optionally include a predicate function which will skip the provided sub-section.
-As stated in the problem we can expect all number values to be typed as such and none are present in string form.
+As stated in the problem, we can expect all number values to be typed as such, and none are present in string form.
-Using this above function we can now invoke the function with the supplied deserialised JSON document to return the desired answer 🌟.
+Using this function, we can now invoke it with the supplied deserialised JSON document to return the desired answer 🌟.

 ```typescript
 const part1 = (input: string): number =>